RR1288/AirBlue-backend/README.md

-# AirBlue
+# AirBlue - backend

-Decoupled web application with a backend API and a frontend that consumes these APIs.
-It uses PostgreSQL 17 as the database and Sequelize ORM for interacting with the database.
+Backend project that uses PostgreSQL 17 as the database and Sequelize ORM for interacting with the database.

 ## Prerequisites